-I’ve been working with wood for almost 5 decades.
+I’ve been working with wood for over 5 decades.
 My father was a cabinet maker, trained in Germany, and I was in and out of the shop since age 12.
 I had 4 years of woodworking in High School, then went off to the University of Maine for a degree in Forestry and Wildlife.
 Along the way I also picked up courses in photography, wood technology, and drafting, .

 Over the years I’ve worked in a variety of shops making furniture, as well as architectural and commercial wood work, such as stairs, moldings, windows, turnings, built-ins and a vast assortment of custom pieces.